dzuk-mutant/blockchain/info/reasons.md

 The instances with this tag usually claim to be defenders of free speech by limiting moderation, but really, these words are just a front. *It's really just about certain kinds of free speech at the expense of other peoples' free speech.*

-If an instance believes this was incorrect, then maybe it's because

 ##### A- prefix

 This means that as far as I can tell, the administration doesn't engage in this or agree with the people on the instance that do it, but *they facilitate it nonetheless by letting that person stay on their server*.